 While you are training on the job, your employer will pay you a recommended apprenticeship wage.
 If you are training in certain sectors, SOLAS pay a weekly allowance equivalent to that wage while you are training off the job.
 In all other industrial sectors, your off-the-job payments will be the responsibility of your employer, although SOLAS will contribute to any necessary travel and accommodation costs.

-To apply for a place on a SOLAS training course, you must first register with your local employment services office.
+To apply for a place on a SOLAS training course, you must first register with your local employment services office or Intreo centre.
 You will be interviewed to identify the course that will best suit your needs.
 Due to the pressure on some courses, you may not get a place immediately on the course of your choice.
 You can for SOLAS training courses.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.